Bronchopneumonia is a type of pneumonia. Pneumonia is an inflammation

 - Klebsiella pneumoniae

 Is at Risk?

 Certain groups of people are more at risk for developing

 - being age 2 or younger

-- being 65 years old or older
+- being age 65 or older

 - having a lung disease, such as cystic fibrosis,

-- having HIV/AIDS
+- having HIV or AIDS

 - having a chronic disease, such as heart disease

 - being on a ventilator

-- heavy alcohol use
+- having a history of heavy alcohol use

-- trouble coughing or swallowing
+- having trouble coughing

 - being malnourished

 Are the Symptoms?

-- cough that brings up mucus
+- a cough that brings up mucus

 - shortness of breath